Posterior Continuation with Noise-Conditioned Frequency Exposure for Diffusion Inverse Problems: Experiments

-We leverage the pretrained diffusion models provided by \cite{dps} for FFHQ and the pretrained ImageNet diffusion model from \cite{diffusion_beat}.
-For super-resolution, we generate low-resolution inputs via bicubic downsampling.
-Since the majority of compared baselines adopt a bicubic resizer with a scaling factor of \(4\), we report \(4\times\) super-resolution results for both quantitative and qualitative comparisons to ensure a consistent evaluation protocol across pipelines.
-For motion and Gaussian deblurring, we follow the standard setting and use blur kernels of size \(61\times 61\).
-For (random) inpainting, all degraded images are setting with a 70\% random mask.
-The forward operators used to synthesize degraded observations follow~\cite{dps, daps}.
-All experiments target a \(256\times 256\) output resolution and are evaluated using Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM), and Learned Perceptual Image Patch Similarity (LPIPS).
-We set \(\sigma=0.05\) as the measurement noise level in Eq.~\ref{inv_define}.
-Unless otherwise specified, we evaluate on 100 validation images from FFHQ and 100 validation images from ImageNet.
-Additional implementation details and hyperparameter settings are deferred to Appendix~\ref{imple}.
+We use the pretrained FFHQ diffusion model from~\cite{dps} and the pretrained ImageNet diffusion model from~\cite{diffusion_beat}.
+We evaluate four representative linear inverse problems: \(4\times\) bicubic super-resolution, motion deblurring, Gaussian deblurring, and random inpainting.
+Following~\cite{dps,daps}, we synthesize degraded observations using \(61\times61\) blur kernels for deblurring and 70\% random masks for inpainting.
+All experiments target \(256\times256\) outputs and are evaluated by PSNR, SSIM, and LPIPS.
+We set the measurement noise level to \(\sigma_y=0.05\) in Eq.~\ref{inv_define} and, unless otherwise specified, evaluate on 100 validation images from each dataset.
+Additional implementation details and hyperparameters are provided in Appendix~\ref{imple}.

-To verify the effectiveness of our method, we compare it with representative baselines, including FlowDPS \cite{flowdps}, DAPS \cite{daps}, FGPS \cite{freq}, FPS \cite{fps}, DCDP \cite{dcdp}, DPS \cite{dps}, PSLD \cite{psld} and ReSample \cite{resample}, as well as diffusion-prior solvers designed for linear inverse problems such as DDNM \cite{ddnm} and DDRM \cite{ddrm}.
-For each baseline, we adopt the official implementation whenever it is publicly available.
-Otherwise, we follow the recommended settings and hyperparameters reported in \cite{daps}.
-Across all methods, we align the sampling budget, solver configurations, and evaluation protocol as closely as possible to ensure a fair and consistent comparison under identical measurement operators, noise levels and ODE solvers for sampling process.
+We compare with representative baselines, including posterior-sampling methods such as DAPS~\cite{daps}, FGPS~\cite{freq}, FPS~\cite{fps}, DCDP~\cite{dcdp}, DPS~\cite{dps}, and ReSample~\cite{resample}, as well as diffusion-prior solvers such as DDNM~\cite{ddnm} and DDRM~\cite{ddrm}.
+We use official implementations whenever available and otherwise follow the settings reported in~\cite{daps}.
+Across methods, we align the measurement operators, noise levels, output resolution, and metric implementation.
+Since official sampler configurations of listed baselines differ in score evaluations, inner optimization steps, solvers, and backbones, we report computational cost alongside restoration quality in Tab.~\ref{main_results}.
+Unless otherwise stated, our method uses a single default hyperparameter configuration across datasets and degradation types, without per-image or per-baseline tuning.